Random-sketching Techniques to Enhance the Numerical Stability of Block Orthogonalization Algorithms for s-step GMRES: Performance Experiments

 \subsection{$s$-step GMRES Strong-scaling Results}

-Table~\ref{tab:time-to-sol} shows the parallel strong-scaling performance of the $s$-step GMRES for solving a 3D Laplace problem.
+Although the breakdown of the iteration time depends on the matrix, in Table~\ref{tab:time-to-sol}, we show the parallel strong-scaling performance of the $s$-step GMRES for solving a 3D Laplace problem, from which we can infer the performance for other problems (please see, for instance \cite{Yamazaki:2024}, for the performance using difference matrices).
 We used the restart length of 100 (i.e., $m=100$), and considered GMRES to have converged when the relative residual norm is reduced by six orders of magnitude.

 For the one-stage algorithm, compared to CholQR, the random sketching had virtually no overhead, while improving the stability of the orthogonalization as shown in Section~\ref{sec:numeric}.
 Compared to the one-stage algorithm, the random sketching had more significant overhead for the two-stage orthogonalization due to the larger sketch size.
 However, the overhead became less significant as we increased the number of MPI processes, and the latency cost became more significant, with 1.49, 1.45, 1.37, 1.22, and 1.19$\times$ overhead on 1, 2, 4, 8, and 16 nodes, respectively.